BGA Assembly Explained: A Sourcing Expert’s Guide to Manufacturing in China

 1. The Baking Regime

-2. Solder Paste Printing & Stencil Design
+2. Solder Paste Printing and Stencil Design

 3. The Reflow Profile